Redigera

 client.Groups.Request().Filter("startswith(displayName,'a')").GetAsync();

-6. If your code pages through collections, make the following minor adjustments.
+If your code pages through collections, adjustments are required.
 The following example compares and contrasts fetching a group and paging through its members, 5 at a time.
 While the code for Azure AD Graph requires a fetcher construct in order to fetch a group's members, Microsoft Graph has no such requirement.
-To be concise, only user members are displayed, try/catch and error conditions aren't shown, and the code snippets are for a single-threaded console app.
+The code is trucated and shows only user members, try/catch and error conditions aren't shown, and the code snippets are for a single-threaded console app.

 As an example, change the following code using the Azure AD Graph .NET client library: